gothic-hedge-society/fintech.trading.competition/README.md

 # Scoring is set to begin on Tuesday, 25 Jan 2022!

+We’ll be reporting the leaderboard here once about a week’s worth of the contestants’ trading data becomes available.

 # Duke FINTECH Trading Competition 2022

 Registration for the 2022 Duke FINTECH Trading Competition has now